project-ncl/bacon/guide/pig.md

 ### Offliner Manifest

 PiG is able to generate an offliner manifest in plain text compatible with the offliner tool.
 You can find more information about the tool [here](https://release-engineering.github.io/offliner/).
 This also takes into account any explicit inclusions or exclusions you may have specified as part of your `repositoryGeneration` step.
+When the repository generation is set to BUILD_GROUP or to IGNORE then the `excludeSourceBuilds` optional parameter will be used, if it is defined, to exclude the builds specified with it.

 Adding the following to the bottom of your `build-config.yaml` will generate `offliner.txt` inside the target directory.